NithinKS007/Aadhaar-OCR-System-server/README.md

 - File uploads are restricted to "image/jpeg", "image/png", "image/webp", only
 - Multer middleware for secure file handling
 - Size limits on uploads
+- Rate Limiting: This API uses express-rate-limit to limit the number of requests each user can make within a given time frame (default 100 requests per 15 minutes).
+- Request Logging: All incoming requests are logged using Morgan, which provides useful information like HTTP method, URL, status code, and response time.
+- Helmet: This API uses Helmet to secure HTTP headers, helping to prevent common vulnerabilities such as cross-site scripting (XSS), clickjacking, and others.

 ## ⚠️ Error Handling